I am a therapist and I absolutely love my work.

 There are many peer-reviewed journals and hardcover textbooks that explore the complexity of transference and counter-transference.
 These are intellectually interesting concepts.

-But it can all be summarized by emphasizing that a therapeutic relationship is a real relationship.
+But it can all be summarized; a therapeutic relationship is real.
 I don’t think there will be a time when Artificial Intelligence will replace my job.

-Thank you for reading this article and for being open to my perspective on this.
+Thank you for reading this article and being open to my perspective.
 I’m sure 10 different therapists would say 10 different things, but hopefully, this might help you believe the answers you’re given if you are brave enough to ask your therapist these questions.